TeC-group/TeC-group.github.io/index.md

 We thank the financial supports from **Vetenskapsrådet (VR)**, **the European Research Council (ERC)** and **Uppsala University (UU)**.
-We hold the joint Friday seminar with the [TEOROO](http://www.teoroo.kemi.uu.se) group.
+We are also part of the materials modelling community [TEOROO](http://www.teoroo.kemi.uu.se) based at Kemi-Ångström.

 ![Funding](/assets/img/Logo_banner.png)